 2000-2009 Jordan Cabernet Sauvignon Vintages

 Another strong decade for great cabernet in California.
 2001, 2002, 2005, 2007 and 2009 are considered the best vintages, producing stunning, complex red wines.
 But, 2006 should not be overlooked, as it created cabernets that are concentrated and age worthy.
 The 2000 and 2008 vintages had the most challenging weather, but 2008 is a sleeper vintage–like the 1998–and has never tasted better.
 It has gained complexity with age.
 These cabernet vintages from the 2000s are in an optimal drinking window, with big bottles still showing the most dark fruit flavors, so view the wine vintage chart for flavorful profiles that suit your taste.
-Click view all vintages to see tasting notes.
+Click view all vintages to see tasting notes. from this vintage chart.

 2010-2014 Jordan Cabernet Sauvignon Vintages